lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 We can notice that the PACIA instruction now works as expected.
 The 17 most significant bits of the 64-bit value are altered with a PAC.
 Using AUTIA on the same value, using the same "modifier", the previous value is correctly restored.

 Looking carefully, we notice that 17 bits are altered, not 16.
-This will be explained later.
+This is explained in details in another note of this project, about [Pointer Authentication Code format](pac-format.md).

 Also note that the PAC value changes at each execution.
 This is due to the kernel assigning a different value for the PAC key in each process.
 Thus, if an attacker is able to learn the updated value for a pointer using a test, this value won't be valid in any other occurrence of the same program.